gcase/twitterSentiment/Article.md

 Overall Mood: Positive, confidence: 0.09
 ```

 Now that we have a skeleton of an application, there are a number of different directions we could take it.
 One can imagine a service where a brand manager could configure a number of topics to monitor.
 Especially negative messages could trigger a follow up with a Customer Support Specialist.
 Or it could be used to gauge the effectiveness of a new ad campaign in real time.
 Topics could be monitored for a sudden upswing or downswing in sentiment, perhaps indicating something has gone viral.
-Or the service could even be used for purchase decisions, pitting Honda against Toyota and seeing which one as a greater positive sentiment.
+Or the service could even be used for purchase decisions, pitting Honda against Toyota and seeing which one has a greater positive sentiment.